grscheller/scheller-linux-archive/bashEnvConf/README.md

 personal purposes and probably not of general interest.

 ### My philosophy on shell startup
-For login shells, Bash sources `.bash_profile`.
+Facts: For login shells, Bash sources `.bash_profile`.
 For non-login shells, Bash sources `.bashrc`.
 That is what it does.
 What you do with it, is up to you.

 Traditionally, a UNIX shell sets up an initial shell environment when logging into a system via a login shell.
 The shell would source a file like `~/.profile` to establish an initial $PATH and export shell variables.
-The would source a file referenced by the environment variable $ENV, typically  `~/.shrc` to pick up shell functions and aliases.
+Then it would source a file referenced by the environment variable $ENV, typically  `~/.shrc` to pick up shell functions and aliases.

 Aliases and shell functions are not exported to the environment but are picked up afresh with each new Bash session via sourcing `~/.bashrc`.
-(Actually, shell functions can be exported to the environment, but this is not typically what is done) By Bash session, I am talking about a completely new instance of Bash, not just a subshell.
+(Actually, shell functions can be exported to the environment, but this is not typically what is done).
+By Bash session, I am talking about a completely new instance of Bash, not just a subshell.